 Evidence of Scalability #3: Maximizing Academic & Counseling Support Creatively Bakersfield College has established a robust, creative approach to academic and co-curriuclar support using a high-tech, high-touch guided pathways framework.
-The college has creatively integrated instruction and student affairs to create cross-functional Completion CoachingCommunities who work with identified cohorts of students.
+The college has creatively integrated instruction and student affairs to create cross-functional Completion Coaching Communities who work with identified cohorts of students.
 These cohorts illuminate individual student needs so each student is seen, heard, and supported equitably.
-Through this model, BC is better able to track incarcerated student progress and provide timely intervention.
-We will expand our ability to identify at-risk students using high-tech engagement features in Echo360.
+Through this model, the college is better able to track incarcerated student progress and provide timely intervention.

 An example of this work scaled on a campus-wide level is the establishment of the Extend the Classroom (ETC) initiative to assist students in developmental courses successfully progress through the math and English sequence.
-Further, BC is installing Echo360 lecture capture technology on the main campus to maximize academic support training and deliver supplemental tutorials inside the prisons.
+Teaching faculty in the identified math and English courses work with Instructional Deans and academic support service leads to increase the course retention, completion, and progression rates through prescribed, intentional, and intrusive assistance. (need success data to reference in appendix)